 Semiotic manifestations (including words, texts, spoken written or non-verbal) do NOT contain meaning in themselves.
 We give them meaning (words on a page are just black squiggles on a white background).
 More precisely, these semiotic manifestations, are meant to instigate/ trigger/ incite/ provoke/ arouse/ inspire/ activate/ actuate/ impel/ induce/ stimulate/ suggest/ awaken/ kindle meaning in the listener/reader/viewer which, from the perspective of the producer of the manifestation, may (hopefully) match the meaning that the producer of the semiotic manifestation was hoping to “communicate”.

 We then “publish” (we make public) our representations (through language, spoken or written, drawings, gestures, etc.) and, in so doing, immediately lose control of their (potential) meanings.
-We lose control because meaning is no longer within us (i.e. being created or otherwise manipulated by us) but it is being created/manipulated by others who inevitably use different logical and representational systems (their own) to make sense of our attempts to make sense.
+We lose control because meaning is no longer within us (i.e. being created or otherwise manipulated by us) but it is being created/manipulated by others who inevitably use different logical and representational systems (their own) to make their sense of our attempts to make sense.

 These people take our semiotic manifestations of our attempts to “communicate” and give them their meanings, not ours.
 These meanings are in their heads and, ultimately, we have no control over them.
 If we are lucky, the meanings in their heads will accurately match the meanings in our heads.
 More likely than not, however, this will not happen and they (and us) will need to engage in a process of verification to ensure that they have understood “correctly“.
-Correct understanding will be achieved by a process of negotiation of meaning through external and internal dialogue where, inter alia, they will formulate their understandings of the “intended” meaning in different ways so as to ensure a form of triangulation.
+“Correct” understandings will be achieved by a process of negotiation of meaning through external and internal dialogue where, inter alia, they will formulate their understandings of the “intended” meaning in different ways so as to ensure a form of triangulation.
 If you develop enough different ways of saying the same thing and say that you agree on the meanings of these different formulations in a back-and-forth dialogue, you can finally say that you understand each others’ meanings.
-Of course such back and forth dialogues are not necessary (or can be shorter) once meaning agreement (often habitual) is struck over specific formulations/representations of meanings between two or more people.
+Of course such back-and-forth dialogues are not necessary (or can be shorter) once meaning agreement (often habitual) is struck over specific formulations/representations of meanings between two or more people.